-A development review and a permit pursuant to Article 7 and 8 is required from the Planning Board to operate, or maintain an automobile graveyard, automobile recycling business or junkyard.
+A development review and a permit pursuant to Article 7 and 8 is required from the Planning Board to operate or maintain an automobile graveyard, automobile recycling business or junkyard.
 The permit is valid for 5 years.

-A permit may not be granted for an automobile graveyard or automobile recycling business that is not in compliance with all applicable provisions of the automobile dealer or recycler licensing provisions of Title 29-A, chapter 9.
+A permit may not be granted for an automobile graveyard or automobile recycling business that is not in compliance with all applicable provisions of the automobile dealer or recycler licensing provisions of Title 29-A, chapter 9 as may be amended.
+30-A M.R.S § 3753.
 A limited-term permit may be granted for 90 days, within which time the state license must be procured.